kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 -->

 #### Misconfiguration:
-This feature relies on the pod's `spec.workload` fields being correctly set.
-If a user sets `budgetScope: Workload` but the pods are not correctly linked to a `Workload` object or the Workload was deleted, the controller cannot calculate group health.
+This feature relies on the pod's `spec.schedulingGroup.podGroupName` being correctly set.
+If a user sets `budgetScope: PodGroup` but the pods are not correctly linked to a `PodGroup` object, the controller cannot calculate group health.

 Mitigation: We implement a fail-closed policy.
-Pods without an owning Workload are treated as unhealthy to prevent accidentally granting unsafe evictions (which could happen if we fell back to per-pod counting).
-A specific condition `BudgetConfigured=False` (Reason: `MissingWorkloadReference`) will alert the user to this error.
+Pods without a valid `schedulingGroup` are treated as unhealthy to prevent accidentally granting unsafe evictions (which could happen if we fell back to per-pod counting).
+A specific condition `BudgetConfigured=False` (Reason: `MissingSchedulingGroup`) will alert the user to this error.

 #### Fragile groups:
 One failing pod in a large group can make the entire group unhealthy (if it drops below `minCount`).
 Consequently, a small number of failing pods spread across many replicas could make all replicas unhealthy, preventing any further evictions and blocking node drains entirely.